SandraT22/programming-language-suggester/README.md

 # Programming Language Selector
 #### By: Sandra Tena
-#### A simple html website that asks the user questions to suggest a programming language to learn.
+#### A simple html website that asks the user questions to suggest a programming language for them to learn.
 ## Technologies Used
 * HTML
 * CSS